dancortes-git/sbe-read-from-db-filtering/README.md

-# Spring Batch Examples - Read from DB Cursor
+# Spring Batch Examples - Read from DB with pagination and filtering

 Project with examples using Spring Batch.

-In this project there are configurations using JdbcCursorItemReader and ItemWriter simple implementation to write at log.
+In this project there are configurations using JdbcPagingItemReader and ItemWriter simple implementation to write at log.

 ## Requirements
 You must set a database used for tests in our example we are using Postgresql.